Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: From formulas to clausal sets

-\begin{defi} A \emph{query clause} is a flat negative clause. \end{defi} \begin{defi} A \emph{loosely guarded clause} $C$ is a simple, covering and strongly compatible clause, satisfying the following conditions: \begin{enumerate} \item $C$ is either ground, or \item $C$ contains a set of negative flat literals $\lnot G_1, \ldots, \lnot G_n$ such that each pair of distinct variable in $C$ co-occurs in at least one literal of $\lnot G_1, \ldots, \lnot G_n$. \end{enumerate} \end{defi} In 2.~of Definition \ref{def:lgc}, $\lnot G_1, \ldots, \lnot G_n$ is called a \emph{loose guard} of $C$.
-For a single-variable clause $C$, it is a loosely guarded clause if it satisfies Definition \ref{def:lgc} and the variable in $C$ occurs in one of its negative flat literals.
-A loosely guarded clause is a \emph{guarded clause} if its loose guards contain only one literal, which is a \emph{guard} of this clause.
+\begin{defi} A \emph{query clause} is a flat negative clause. \end{defi} \begin{defi} A \emph{loosely guarded clause} $C$ is a simple, covering and strongly compatible clause, satisfying the following conditions: \begin{enumerate}[noitemsep] \item $C$ is either ground, or \item $C$ contains a set of negative flat literals $\lnot G_1, \ldots, \lnot G_n$ such that each pair of distinct variable in $C$ co-occurs in at least one literal of $\lnot G_1, \ldots, \lnot G_n$. \end{enumerate} \end{defi} In 2.~of Definition \ref{def:lgc}, $\lnot G_1, \ldots, \lnot G_n$ is called a \emph{loose guard} of $C$.
+When a clause contains only one variable, then it is a loosely guarded clause if it is simple, covering, strongly compatible, and it contains a flat negative literal that contains its variable.
+A loosely guarded clause is a \emph{guarded clause} if its loose guards contain only one literal, which we call a \emph{guard} of this clause.
 A \emph{Horn guarded clause} is a guarded clause containing at most one positive literal.
 A clause is (\emph{loosely}) \emph{guarded} if it contains at least one (loose) guard.

 Consider the clauses